OVRServer_x64.exe High CPU, GPU and Memory Usage

 Using Task Manager

-2. Under the “Processes” tab, locate OVRServer_x64.exe.
+- Under the “Processes” tab, find OVRServer_x64.exe.

 Through the Oculus application

-For those who have the Oculus application installed:
+For those with the Oculus app installed:

 OVRServer_x64.exe has stopped working issue